Park Hill Elementary FAQS

 Can my student ride their bike to school?

-We love to see our students ride their bike's to school.
-The school has ample places to park bikes on both the east and west side of the school.
-We strongly encourage the use of bike locks to deter thefts.
+We love to see our students ride their bikes or scooters to school.
+The school has ample places to park these items on both the east and west side of the school.
+We strongly encourage the use of locks to deter thefts.

 Do I need to walk my student to their class in the morning?